mherreshoff/sunset-chaos-explorer/README.md

 # sunset-chaos-explorer

+## Description
+This program allows you to use a MIDI controler to manipulate the parameters of a very high dimensional space of strange 3D attractors.
+(The third dimension is rendered as color.)

 ## Prerequisites
 This program, as currently written, requires the Novation Launch Control XL Controller.
 The controller can be purchased here: http://smile.amazon.com/dp/B1LXBC92M/